-At minimum, the header of the R Markdown should set the output type as HTML.
+At a minimum, the header of the R Markdown should set the output type as HTML.
 Here's an example header:

 '''

 title: "My Analysis"

 output: html_document

+---

 '''

-Sync the resulting HTML file to the project's repository.
-Then, from the Files tab or the quick actions drop-down, publish the HTML file as a Report.
+The resulting HTML file should be synced back to the project's repository.
+Then from the Files tab or the actions dropdown, publish the HTML file as a report.
+You may choose to version your HTML files in the Git repo or delete them after publishing.

-To control whether your audience sees the code for each cell of an R Markdown document, use the echo option, as shown in the R Markdown documentation.
-For example, to prevent code from making it into the Report, structure your code cells like this:
+To control whether your audience sees the code for each cell of an R Markdown document, use the echo option, documented here.
+For example, to prevent code from making it into the report, structure your code cells like this: